FerranAD/nixos-cfg/README.md

 ## TODO

 - [ ] Garbage collect to remove first nixos build and btrfs snapshot with agenix keys on the nix store
-- [ ] Check wtf is happening when no yubikey is provided
 - [ ] Refactor so modules are togglable options
 - [ ] Move thunderbird config from dotfiles to home-manager
 - [ ] Fix clipboard on neovim so it shares it with the system